forestryio/forestry.io/hugo/content/jekyll.md

   direction: vertical
   class: section-sync
 - headline: Deployment made simple
+  textline: |
-  textline: When editors publish, Forestry deploys.
-Send your compiled site to your
+    When editors publish, Forestry deploys.
+Send the built site to your host or just commit changes back to your repo.

-    host or just commit changes back to your repo.
-Forestry integrates with your deployment process.
+    Forestry integrates with your deployment
+    process.
   visual:
     permalink: "/img/deploy-illustration-02.png"